How can I do a DNA test?

 How to read the results of the genetic analysis?

 The choice of laboratory is a very important step when you want to do an X-chromosome DNA test.
 You should choose the lab based on your situation.

 - The confidence that the laboratory inspires through customer feedback

 - The transparency of the company concerning its activity and your expectations

 How to choose a reliable Laboratory?

 The X chromosome is one of the two sex determining chromosomes.
 Its peculiarity is that it is present in all people, but only women have a double X chromosome, each from one of the parents.

-The DNA test of X chromosome consists in analyzing the markers of this DNA, in order to define with great precision whether women share a paternal filiation link.
+The X chromosome DNA test consists of analysing the markers of this DNA, in order to define with great precision whether women share a paternal relationship.
 It thus allows a search for paternity without the DNA of the presumed father.